Images courtesy of Trent Lesikar

-Hogg has served as a hub for different aspects of the UT campus life since it opened its doors.
-In the 1950s, it was the main stage for UT’s drama department and throughout time it continued to serve as a venue for lectures, debates, and traveling plays, serving the campus as well as the community.
+Hogg has served as a hub for various aspects of campus life since it opened its doors.
+In the 1950s, it was the main stage for UT’s drama department.
+Throughout time, it has been the venue of choice for lectures, debates and traveling plays.

-Through the combined efforts of Student Government, the College of Fine Arts, and the Division of Student Affairs, we are excited to provide Hogg Memorial Auditorium as a student-centric programming space for creative events primarily planned and produced by registered student organizations.
+Through the combined efforts of Student Government, the College of Fine Arts and the Division of Student Affairs, we're honored to present the Hogg to the campus community.